20 Amazing Restaurants In Kensington

 A Michelin starred eaterie in Kensington that achieves the relaxed neighbourhood vibe thanks to its tucked-away location and modern European style food, which is on show in abundance in the three course set menu for £49.50.
 Get ready for fine dining delights including peppered carpaccio of Roe deer, fillet of Cornish pollock and elderflower panna cotta.

-A short stroll from the Royal Albert Hall and Hyde Park, and close to Gloucester Road, Grato in Kensington Square is a dog-friendly restaurant serving fresh, seasonal Italian fare.
+A short stroll from the Royal Albert Hall and Hyde Park, and close to Gloucester Road, Grato in Kensington Square is a dog-friendly restaurant serving fresh Italian fare.
+The food’s handcrafted and seasonal.
+The curated wine list features artisan vineyards.
 The prices, pretty reasonable for Kensington, are rather refreshing too!
 Choose to dine al fresco overlooking the oldest garden square in Kensington, upstairs in the beautiful eating quarter or downstairs in the private dining room (an excellent space for parties).

 Explore Kensington with our expert guides